Matt Lintula

 But performance isn’t just about solos.
 Matt enjoys the ensemble work as well.
 “It’s hard to explain the feeling you get when the group is playing tight and all the pieces come together.,” he says.
 “And it’s fun when the audience shows how much they enjoy it.”

-Matt holds three Bachelors degrees: One in biology, one in chemical engineering, and one in electrical engineering and is employed by General Dynamics as an electrical engineer.
-Matt and his wife, also a musician, live in Muskegon and, over the years have had nine exchange students share their home.
+Matt holds three Bachelors degrees: One in biology, one in chemical engineering, and one in electrical engineering, and was employed by several local companies over the years as an electrical engineer.
+Matt and his wife, also a WMCW musician, live in Norton Shores and, over the years have had 25 exchange students share their home.
+Nearly all have played with the WMCW during their stay.
+Mihiro Tanaka is one of our current students.
 Additionally, they welcome foreign students from time to time who are visiting the area.
 “We do it for enjoyment,” Matt says, but also to help the students to understand what the United States is – it’s not just what they see in the news.